 Please note: this is a paid for service.
 You can find prices on their website.

 - website: WIN Stockport

 This service is designed to help people to continue to enjoy living in their own homes, independently and safely.
-The service will provide short-term support or help people to organise longer-term arrangements to do things like shopping, maintaining and cleaning their home and gardening and it will also do home safety checks, look at improving fuel efficiency and the warmth of a house.
+The service will provide short-term support.
+They service can also help people to organise longer-term arrangements to do things like shopping as well as maintaining and cleaning their home and garden.
+As part of the service there will be home safety checks, look at improving fuel efficiency and the warmth of a house.

 It may also suggest the need for aids and adaptations which make a home easier and safer to live in as people’s needs change.
 It's provided jointly by Age UK Stockport and Stockport Homes and will be prioritised towards people who are overcoming acute or sudden changes in their circumstances.